 Mostly, they just need oxygen.
 Since essential oils are natural extracts from plants, they are highly concentrated.

 When you use them in the wrong proportions, they can have toxic effects on your baby.
 Dilute the oil before adding it to your humidifier, or just add two drops.

 We did mention a few of them such as anise and eucalyptus.
 There are others, such as peppermint oil that you should never use on babies.

 Is peppermint safe for babies to smell?
 Well, actually, no!
 Peppermint has some chemical compositions that can affect breathing in young children.

 Seeking advice from a health expert before using any essential oil on your baby is highly recommended.

 Ask your pediatrician before using essential oils for baby

 Health professionals will offer proper advice on whether it is okay to introduce your baby to essential oils.

-They can advice you on which essential oils you can or cannot use on your baby.
-They will determine if your baby has any health condition that can get worse if you use essential oils.
+They can advise you on which essential oils you can or cannot use on your baby.
+They will determine if your baby has any health conditions that can get worse if you use essential oils.

 It is okay to add a tiny amount of essential oils to a humidifier for a baby.